ChengHan111/VPT-or-FT/README.md

 - `src/utils`: helper functions for io, loggings, training, visualizations.
 - 👉`train.py`: call this one for training and eval a model with a specified transfer type.
 <!-- - 👉`tune_fgvc.py`: call this one for tuning learning rate and weight decay for a model with a specified transfer type.
 We used this script for FGVC tasks. -->
-- 👉`tune_vtab.py`: call this one for tuning vtab tasks: use 800/200 split to find the best lr and wd, and use the best lr/wd for the final runs
+- 👉`tune_vtab.py`: call this one for tuning vtab tasks: use 800/200 split to find the best lr and wd, and use the best lr/wd for the final runs (Note that when considering dataset capacity, we keep the scale 800/200 = 4:1, but change the total number for larger or smaller value).
 - `launch.py`: contains functions used to launch the job.

 ## Experiments